What Is IOTA and How Does It Work?

 But the IOTA Foundation has stated that the Coordinator node is going to be removed from the network once the network becomes large enough that no one can afford to control the majority of the nodes.

 Despite the fact that IOTA is not actually a blockchain, it still mainly uses Proof-of-Work (PoW) features when it comes to the consensus mechanism of the network.

 Nonetheless, mining in IOTA is not the same as in other PoW networks.
 For example, miners are not awarded with new tokens instead of getting a portion of each transaction fee.

 The token used in the IOTA network and IoT is mIOTA (alternately spelled as MIOTA).
-There is a limited supply of 2,779,530,283 MIOTA tokens, and the Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto... has reached 100% of this total.
+There is a limited supply of 2,779,530,283 MIOTA tokens, and the circulating supply has reached 100% of this total.
 Since no more MIOTA tokens can be added to the network, the price of MIOTA is deflationary.